 Trajectory

-In this period of time, Convensa has carried out works on High Speed Lines, Conventional lines, Vía Estrecha lines and Metropolitan lines, both for public clients and for private clients.
+During this period, Convensa has carried out work on high-speed lines, conventional lines, narrow-gauge lines and metropolitan lines for both public and private clients.

-The experience acquired in the last 50 years as well as the prestige achieved with its clients, position Convensa as the leading company in the national and international railway field.
+The experience acquired over more than 50 years, as well as the prestige achieved with its clients, position Convensa as a benchmark in the national and international railway sector.

 Convensa in figures: